socialplanning/opencore/opencore/nui/account/README.txt

 The template was rerendered with the error messages; to get the error dict directly, make the request asynchronous::

+# XXX this should be fixed+uncommented or removed

 #    >>> request.form['mode'] = 'async'
 #    >>> sorted([i for i in view().keys() if i.split('-')[1] in request.form])
 #    ['confirm_password', 'email', 'password']